 The implications of this concept are large, in that much of the idea of personalized medicine and targeted therapy is aimed at specific genetic patterns.
 If such a pattern is not uniform throughout a tumor then the results of the therapy may not be effective, or could possibly be ameliorated.

 Interestingly, the authors refer to their research process in such terms as “interrogating” clonal genetic complexity, in the sense that the DNA profile might perhaps be coaxed (through similar observation) to tell the story of what has happened to the cell over time.
 The researchers make the point that the beginning of disorderly cell division and growth due to DNA mutations in cancer increases the likelihood of subsequent DNA mutations in the same tumor / cell line.
-They indicate that leukemia is less likely to be complex in these matters than carcinoma (one might insert here adenocarcinoma of the pancreas).
-Finally, with all of the potential problems that these results confer to the idea of “personalized medicine” (treatments aimed at a patient’s tumor profile) the authors offer some promise in the sense that future doctors on understanding a more complex picture of the underpinnings of a given tumor, may be more likely to treat the “founder lesion” rather than a clonal branch or even a more minor clone – thus conferring more likely success in therapy.
+They indicate that leukemia is less likely to be complex in these matters than carcinoma (one might insert here “pancreatic cancer”).
+Finally, with all of the potential problems that these results confer to the idea of personalized medicine (treatments aimed at a patient’s tumor profile) the authors’ offer some promise in the sense that future doctors on understanding a more complex picture of the underpinnings of a given tumor, may be more likely to treat the “founder lesion” rather than a clonal branch or even a more minor clone – thus conferring more likely success in therapy.

 This is large concept work – shown in meticulous, brilliant detail.
 It is actually rather breathtaking science that reveals again the unexpected at the cutting edge of medicine; plaudits to these researchers.